-There are two principal ways to produce low carbon hydrogen: use renewable electricity and electrolysis to split the H from H_2O (water) to produce what is known as green hydrogen; or produce it by splitting the H from the CH4 in methane (natural gas) and capture the CO_2 by-product, which is known as blue hydrogen.
+There are two principal ways to produce low carbon hydrogen: use renewable electricity and electrolysis to split the H from H2O (water) to produce what is known as green hydrogen; or produce it from natural gas and capture the CO_2 by-product.
+This is known as blue hydrogen.

-The UK hopes to produce both blue and green hydrogen at industrial clusters around the country.
-The most carbon intensive industrial cluster is the Humber region.
-H2H Saltend could be one of the world's first at-scale blue hydrogen plants, helping to kickstart a hydrogen economy in this region.
-The $\rm CO_2$ by-product will be captured and safely stored under the North Sea with Carbon Capture and Storage (CCS) technology.
-Further blue and green hydrogen production, usage and storage opportunities are also being explored in the region.
+The UK hopes to produce blue hydrogen at industrial clusters around the country.
+The biggest is in The Humber region.
+H2H Saltend will be the largest blue hydrogen plant in the world.
+The CO_2 by-product will be captured and safely stored under the North Sea with Carbon Capture and Storage (CCS) technology.

-Equinor's H2H Saltend project will, from around 2030, supply low-carbon hydrogen to local industry, and we are planning to build further hydrogen production capacity in the Humber over the coming decade.
-It's the starting point for creating a Zero Carbon Humber.
+Equinor's H2H Saltend project will, from the mid-2020s, supply low-carbon hydrogen to local industry, and power, and we are planning to build further hydrogen production capacity in the Humber by the end of the decade.
+It's the starting point for creating a Zero Carbon Humber by 2040, with hydrogen and CO2 pipelines connecting to power stations and industrial sites in the region.

-With partners, Equinor is also working to decarbonise the Teesside industrial cluster with carbon capture, including at the Net Zero Teesside Power project.
-CO_2 emissions from both the Humber and Teesside will be transported through pipelines to permanent storage, both developed by Northern Endurance Partnership as part of the East Coast Cluster initiative, making use of the substantial storage potential deep under the UK North Sea.
+With partners in Net Zero Teesside, Equinor is working to decarbonise the Teesside industrial cluster with carbon capture.
+CO2 emissions from both the Humber and Teesside will be transported through pipelines to permanent storage, both developed by Northern Endurance Partnership, making use of the substantial storage potential deep under the UK North Sea.